 I am currently a Research Analytics Consultant in CIRCLE at Stanford University’s Graduate School of Business.
 In this role I support GSB faculty research in a variety of subject matter domains and analytics tools.
-I also lead our efforts in research computing infrastructure and web applications for internal use as well as online behavioral experiments.
+I also lead our efforts in (a) research computing infrastructure and web applications for internal use as well as online behavioral experiments.
 My main, specific areas of work are: